-Butternut Squash Soup (with Thyme, Basil & Sage).
-This is such a savory, creamy, scrumptious soup that takes about 40 minutes to make.
+Savory Squash Soup (with Butternut Squash, Thyme, Basil, Oregano & Sage) is such a savory, creamy, scrumptious soup.
+It takes about 40 minutes to make.
+Top it with a little candied ginger for an amazing flavor.

 What You Need